Deck Building Compendium

 In Magic, different colors are good at different things.

-Decks can be zero, one, or many colors.
+Decks can have zero, one, or many colors.
 Colorless decks are rare, but certain themes (such as "Eldrazi") thrive in them.
 Color combinations also have their own strengths.

 The five colors are typically arranged in a circle in the order white, blue, black, red, green to create the color pie (or "color wheel").
 This sequence of colors is referred to as "WUBRG", where blue is "U" because black is "B." The colors adjacent to each other are ally colors, and the colors across from each other are enemy colors.